 - with a subsequent discharge of the Hong Kong provisional liquidators and their Cayman appointment recognised in Hong Kong, the Cayman provisional liquidators will then be able to undertake preparation and promotion of parallel schemes of arrangement in the Cayman Islands and Hong Kong if required.

 It was unclear whether common law recognition could be used to permit foreign insolvency representatives (ie, appointed somewhere other than the place of incorporation of the company) to present a petition to wind up a company in its place of incorporation and seek their own appointment as provisional liquidators.
-In Singularis Holdings Ltd v PwC,19 the Privy Council held that liquidators appointed in the Cayman Islands (the place of incorporation) could not be treated as if they had been appointed in Bermuda, where the relevant statutory power was broader; the Supreme Court of Bermuda could only provide assistance if the Cayman Court could make the equivalent order.
-By contrast, Changgang's Hong Kong provisional liquidators were seeking to bring the proceedings back to the place of incorporation and to be appointed provisional liquidators in the Cayman Islands; and were not seeking 'as if' recognition.
+In Singularis Holdings Ltd v PwC, the Privy Council held that liquidators appointed in the Cayman Islands (the place of incorporation) could not be treated as if they had been appointed in Bermuda, where the relevant statutory power was broader; the Supreme Court of Bermuda could only provide assistance if the Cayman court could make the equivalent order.
+By contrast, Changgang’s Hong Kong provisional liquidators were seeking to bring the proceedings back to the place of incorporation and to be appointed provisional liquidators there.
 Therefore the restrictions set out in Singularis were not applicable to their application.

 China Solar Energy Holdings Limited